 Real Men Wear Pink: Valvatorez wears a pink apron in the end credits when he finally gets to fulfill his promise to the Prinnies by giving them a sardine feast.

 Willfully Weak: Which gets even more noticeable once you get to play as Tyrant Valvatorez, his past self with full powers.
 In the Flashback episodes, he's pretty much the "I Win" button because no one can get close to harm him.
-His stats are extremely high, his aptitudes are better than any other playable character and all his three evilities are borderline broken.
+His stats are extremely high, his aptitudes are better than any other playable character and all of his three evilities are borderline broken.

-, "I'll kill you!", "X is one of my Lord Valvatorez's many formidable powers."
+Catch Phrase: "All is for my Lord", "Ahou ka?"note "Are you stupid?", though there is no set catchphrase in the actual dub., "I'll kill you!", "X is one of my Lord Valvatorez's many formidable powers."

-The Chessmaster: Fenrich is one clever son of a bitchnote Hey! a pun!
+The Chessmaster: Fenrich is one devious son of a bitchnote Hey! a pun!
 He's often pulling off Batman Gambit s on the fly, and often under the nose of his Lord Val.
 It doesn't always work out since Valvatorez and other characters can sometimes act as a Spanner in the Works, but he comes out on top with his dastardly plans of getting his master back in position as Tyrant more often then not.